PriyankarSarkar/PriyankarSarkar/README.md

 <hr>

 ### 🔥 About Me:
-⚡ I am currently working on front-end web development using React.js, Reduxjs/toolkit, and Tailwind CSS. <br>⚡ I have solved 250+ problems on LeetCode.<br>⚡ I am currently rated 2⭐️ at CodeChef.<br>⚡ My team scored a rank of 770/2350 in the ICPC Amritapuri 2022 qualifier round. <br>⚡ My team also scored a rank of 1855/2174 in the ICPC India 2021 prelims.<br>
+⚡ I am currently working on front-end web development using React.js, Redux Toolkit, Tailwind CSS, Node JS, Express JS, Mongo DB. <br>⚡ I have solved 250+ problems on LeetCode.<br>⚡ I am currently rated 2⭐️ at CodeChef.<br>⚡ My team scored a rank of 770/2350 in the ICPC Amritapuri 2022 qualifier round. <br>⚡ My team also scored a rank of 1855/2174 in the ICPC India 2021 prelims.<br>
 <!-- ⚡ [Download Resume](https://github.com/PriyankarSarkar) -->

 <hr>